Dixboi/AI-Expert/README.md

 # LEARNING DIVISIONS
 For all of my learnings, I want to separate them into divisions.

-## 🤖 Automation
+## ⚙️ Automation

+### 📜 Scripting
 Helps to make sure to lessen repititive tasks and provide an easier workflow

-## 📊 Data Analysis
-Without understanding data, it's hard to build AI models and run them

-## 🛠️ Data Engineering
-Ensures that AI systems or softwares will get the data needed
+### 🤖 Robotic Process Automation (RPA)
+Uses tools to provide automation

 ## 🔬 Data Science

-Helps in experimentation and understading AI models to its core
+### 📊 Data Analysis
+Without understanding data, it's hard to use them

+### 🛠️ Data Engineering
+Ensures that data will be properly transformed and stored

+### 🪪 Data Governance
+Data should have standards and policies for usage

 ## 📟 Machine Learning

-Applying AI models in the right situation
+### 👄 Natural Language Processing
+Focuses on enabling machines to understand human language

+### 👁️‍🗨️ Computer Vision
+Deals with enabling computers to process images or videos

+### ⌚️ Time Series
+Involves analyzing data points based on time in order to detect trends or forecast values

+## 🌏 Miscellaneous

-## ⚖️ Data and AI Ethics
+### ⚖️ Ethics
 Ensures to be literate in the field of Data and AI, and to know how to manage them properly.

-## 🌏 Miscellaneous
-Contains other learnings that can be related to AI such as cloud, reasearch papers, and DevOps
+### 🌨️ Cloud
+Makes data and AI models available in public or running 24/7

 # CONTENTS
 This repo is divided into three parts: